top of page

 I once gave a class where I taught the Language of Paper.

 Did you know paper speaks?
-Well, it does.
 Household paper, in particular, has LOTS to say.
 Paper bags, for instance.

-What, you ask, could a paper bag possibly have to say?
+What, you might wonder, could a paper bag possibly say?

-Folds are the foundational feature of books.
-So as a bookbinder, when I see the folds in paper bags, I hear the message loud and clear.
+Folds, you see, are a foundational feature of books.
+Many books are made up pages consisting of folded sheets of paper.
+So as a bookbinder, when I see the folds in paper bags--or any household paper--I hear the message loud and clear.

-(Which I'd love to teach you how to do, so join my email list and you'll be the first to know when the paper bag book is offered as a virtual class)
+(By the way, if you'd like to join my email list , you'll be the first to know when the paper bag book is offered as a virtual class)

 The best thing about paper bag books is you get the bonus of pocketed pages!